ucscode/json_emoji/README.md

 - Flag

 Each category contains a list of object.\
-The object contains emoji the emoji in different format which includes image, hex, dec and HTML entity.
+The object contains emojis in different format which includes image, hex, dec and Icon.

 #### Like the example below